Sylvose

 The chemistry works.
 The economics were never the target.

-The cellulosic ethanol industry spent billions trying to compete with $3/bushel corn and $50/barrel oil — and lost on price.
+The cellulosic ethanol industry spent billions trying to undercut cheap grain and fossil fuels — and lost on price.
 The chemistry was never the problem.
 The benchmark it was measured against was the problem.

 Nobody built this for food production.
-Nobody optimized for decentralized, small-scale, food-grade glucose from local biomass.
+Nobody optimized for decentralized, small-scale, food-grade glucose from local biomass — as a building block for food security.
 Those who understand the biochemistry are in universities.
 Those who understand food resilience are on the ground.

 The enzyme knows how.
 All that's missing is the reactor.